erymuzuan/rx/source/web/web.sph/docs/components.md

 ##Read/Search Repository
-ElasticSearch is the default analytics and search reposity. `Rx Developer` use `aggregations` feature in ElasticSearch thus the minimum required version is V1.0
+ElasticSearch is the default analytics and search repository. `Rx Developer` use `aggregations` feature in ElasticSearch thus the minimum required version is V1.0

 ##Web Server
-Microsoft II 8 , with .net 4.5.1
+Microsoft IIS 8 , with .net 4.5.1

 ##Workers
 Subscriber workers is the core service running all the job for `Rx Developer` operations.
 This is configured as Windows Service for production envrironment and Console application for development and debugging purposes.